moti-og/contract-doc-v3/docs/docsByAI/features/checkin-checkout.md

   - suggestor/vendor → `suggesting`
   - editor → `editing`

 The Web client applies this via a `superdoc:set-mode` event.
-If the doc is checked out by someone else, editors fall back to read‑only; otherwise they get `editing`.
+If the doc is checked out by someone else, users without ownership fall back to read‑only or suggesting according to role; owners retain their role's mode.

 ## Client behavior (Web and Word add‑in)